|Author:||Wang Yuxi (王羽熙)|

 if you’re a tourist, write about it

-Now in this case, WYX tells us about every single meal he has had along the way and I am beginning to think: could this particular obsession with food be a problem of Chinese travel writing in general?
-He also tells us about his trips to the zoo (too many trips to too many zoos actually), and he muses about the different tourist attractions he visits along the way.
-There is some interaction with the world around him, but it’s not much, not even with the dudes who are in the same car with him.
+Wang also tells us about his trips to the zoo (many trips to many zoos, actually), and he muses about the different tourist attractions he visits along the way.
+There is some interaction with the world around him, but it’s not much, not even with his friends who are in the car with him.

 And this is precisely the problem.